Chapter 11 Haig 121224

 as close in, as Haig now realized they needed to be dropped.
 It seems to

-me that communist planners had goofed a bit, when they timed their
+me that communist planners had goofed a bit when they timed their attack

-attack to take place this close to dawn.
-The attack was about an
+to take place this close to dawn.
+The attack was about an hour too late,

-people united with C company and everyone spread out around their Ole
+and everyone spread out around their Ole Man.
+They carefully picked off

-Man.
-They carefully picking off anyone trying to get at them or their
+anyone trying to get at them or their buddies.
+Some hand-to-hand

-reestablished, with recon people filling in the gaps along with C
+people filling in the gaps along with “C” Company soldiers.
+These deadly

 Low hanging clouds preventing the Air Force from bombing wasn't